 They have six studs on the underside which means the snowshoes ‘grip’ on any icy sections, and they also have a ‘front claw’ which again grips on hard snow.
 Otherwise they stop you sinking too far when enjoying fresh powder snow.
 And, of course, with the snowshoes come walking poles which are handy for balance while frolicking in all that wonderful white fluffy stuff :-)

 The Back Half On your back you need a ‘day’ sack of about 25 – 30 litres capacity.
 In this you will have all the above mentioned bits that you might not wear all day as you warm up.
 There will also be sunscreen, water, lip balm, lunch, and of course your safety gear such as shovel, and probe.
 A rucksack with the ability to attach your snowshoes is ideal.
 This is because on some occasions you may walk a little way with your snowshoes on your back till we reach the snowline.
 Most of the time we will, however, put the snowshoes on beside the car.

 So there you have it.
-The perfectly dressed snowshoer, and I will expect you all to be suitably dressed and ready for action, just like Julie our ‘model’ who with no help from myself can turn herself out rather nicely, though she does, occasionally, require pulling out of a snowdrift which does mean she has to spent a bit of time ‘dusting off’ before she re-acquires her nonchalant mountain babe demeanour.
+The perfectly dressed snowshoer, and I will expect you all to be suitably dressed and ready for action just like Julie our ‘model’ who with no help from myself can turn herself out rather nicely, though she does, occasionally, require pulling out of a snowdrift which means she has to spent a bit of time ‘dusting off’ the snow before she re-acquires her nonchalant mountain babe demeanour.